 of Shoshone Lake to the first of fifteen tourist coaches,

 pulls the black silk neckerchief up the bridge of his nose,

 plants himself in the road and says, “Please step out

 and come this way.”
 Black is so hot.
 “Drop your valuables

-Browse our extensive collection of over 5,000 poems by occasion, theme, and form, or search by title or first line in the field below.
-To search the full text of poems by keyword or to search by a poet's name, enter a term in the search bar above.
+Search our extensive curated collection of over 7,500 poems by occasion, theme, and form, or search by keyword or poet's name in the field below.